DIKSHAKUMA/diksha-portfolio/README.md

 From the outset, I wanted to pull together many creative ideas and libraries.
 Motion is key, and so I am making use of P5js, Pixi, and GSAP.
 The motion parts are there to enhance the content parts.
 Halfway through the project, I decided to add a blog.
 I will be posting more about the integration between Hygraph and Nuxt MDC later on, on the blog.

+:innocent: 2026.
+Given time, as I want to work on some other personal projects, I will be adding prefers-reduced-motion option early 2026.

 Have a coffee and a slow visit. :penguin: .T

 ## Upgrades 3/12/2025